StacyWilliams/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+         Sessions provide a way to persist data across requests.
+It's used to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+         password hashing function
+         implements salting both manual and automatically
+         accumulative hashing rounds

 - [ ] What does bcrypt do to slow down attackers?

+              hashes passwords multiple times

 - [ ] What are the three parts of the JSON Web Token?

+        The header - contains the algorithm with the token type The payload - includes information or any other data we’d like to store in the      token, which is most likely a user id.
+        The signature create a string by base64 encoding the header and payload             together, and then signing it with a secret

 ## Minimum Viable Product